Section 1 - Introduction

 Ireland joined the EEC in 1973 together with the UK and Denmark.
 Its membership marked a shift from a rather closed and protectionist society and economy to an open and competitive one.
 It gave Ireland access to the Single Market, a large trading area with no tariff barriers (this means tax) of products entering each others’ market.
 The EU is considered as one big market rather than a juxtaposition of the German market, the French market, the Polish market ,etc.

 The lesson ends on the crucial concept of solidarity, at the very heart of the EU.
 It means supporting each other and acting with a ‘team spirit’ rather than individually.
-At this point, you might give each child the country s/he will represent during the European Council simulation.
-You might distribute the work sheet each child will have to research on her/his country.
+As an example of poor solidarity, you might mention the migration crisis which saw EU countries fight against each other rather than have a united front.